 Henry was born in 1804, he was ten years old when the shop first opened.
 Over the years he must have shown great promise as his mother made him a business partner.
 In Piggot’s directory 1828 the shop is described as Brown & Son, Linen Drapers, Market Street.
 As part of the business, Henry ran a circulating library and small bookshop.

 In the 1841 census the family were living at Melbourne Place which was a new development of detached houses.
-Their house was no14, the end of the row, and there is evidence that it included a stable and coach house.
+Their house was no 14, the end of the row, and there is evidence that it included a stable and coach house.
 Henry and Betsy had a son, William Henry. born in 1838.
 In the census there was Henry and Betsy along with their son and Henry’s mother.
 Also listed are Thomas Parkinson Muff, Shopman, aged 20 and several others described as Shopmen and Assistants.
-So it would seem that Henry was proving accommodation for his employees.
-It is possible that most of them may have been apprentices and that their Indentures included food and lodgings, or there may be some other explanation.
+So it would seem that Henry was providing accommodation for his employees.
+It is possible that some of them may have been apprentices and that their Indentures included food and lodgings.
 Their ages ranged from 14 to 25.
 A total of 14 people are listed at the address.

 Perhaps at this point he took Thomas Parkinson Muff under his wing.
 He made him a business partner and the company Brown & Muff was formed.
 Henry provided the stock and the shop for which he received £100 rent each year.
 Thomas would gradually purchase up to half of the stock and each partner was to be regarded as a creditor of the firm, in respect of their share of the stock, receiving 5 per cent interest on it.
 The stock valuation in 1860 was £7,122 each.
 (Brown Muff Ledger 1838-77 14D96/1/8) Thomas was to ‘diligently apply himself in and about the management of the said concern’, receiving a salary of £100 a year as well as half share of the profits.
 Thomas Muff essentially ran the business, allowing his partner Henry to focus on his wide range of charitable and educational interests as well as serving as Mayor from 1856 to 1859.